ssinhaleite/machine-learning-projects/README.md

 5. SVR-Linear (Support Vector Regression with Linear kernel)

-- **predict_final.py**: contains the main structure of our code, i. e., the whole workflow: load the training data, load the known predictions, divide the training data in training and validation, extract features, find the parameters for the selected model, load the test data, extract features, get predictions and write the result in a output file.
+- **predict_final.py**: This script contains the main structure of our code, i. e., the whole workflow.
+Among other things, it allows doing the following actions:
+1. It loads the training data and its labels,
+2. It extracts the right features,
+3. It finds the parameters of our model,
+4. It estimates the accuracy of our model and feature selection through a cross-validation stage,
+5. It load the test data, extracts the features and gets the predictions
+6. and write the result in a output file.

 ### Dependencies:
 * python 3.5